awsdocs/amazon-workspaces-administration-guide/doc_source/delete_bundle.md

 1. When prompted for confirmation, choose **Delete**\.

 **To delete a bundle programmatically**
 To delete a bundle programmatically, use the DeleteWorkspaceBundle API action\.
-For more information, see [ DeleteWorkspaceBundle](https://docs.aws.amazon.com/workspaces/latest/api/API_DeleteWorkspaceBundle.html) in the *Amazon WorkSpaces API Reference*\.
+For more information, see [ DeleteWorkspaceBundle](https://docs.aws.amazon.com/workspaces/latest/api/API_DeleteWorkspaceBundle.html) in the *Amazon Workspaces API Reference*\.

 ## Deleting Images<a name="delete_images"></a>